 - Might get a little too distracting.

 One feature that we love is the strong suction.
-Baby car mirrors with suction cups often have a tendency to fall off, no matter what you do.
+Baby car mirrors with suction cups often tend to fall off, no matter what you do.
 Fortunately, Ideapro made sure that wouldn’t happen.

 - Easy to install.